CDRH/datura/README.md

 Now you should be able to type your command into the terminal and it will pass all the parameters directly to the real saxon.
 This saves you some typing and hardcoding in the long run.

 ##### <a name="ruby"></a> Ruby / Gems
 Check your version of Ruby by typing `ruby -v`.
-This project currently uses ruby 2.1.3.
+This collection currently uses ruby 2.1.3.
 If you have a different version installed on your machine, it is recommended to use rvm to use multiple versions of ruby without messing up the good thing you've already got going on.  https://rvm.io/

 None of the libraries used in the ruby scripts require gems -- they are all built into Ruby.
 If you want to run tests, however, you will need gems.
 You'll need to consult the rvm documentation to see how to install gems for your particular setup (multi-user, single-user, etc), but if you want to just see what happens, run `bundle install`.
 If rvm is set up correctly, it will install the rspec testing gem on your system.